Ogano

 Offspring

-2021 Jova OLD by Ogano x Balou du Rouet was Oldenburg Champion Mare of 4-year-old show jumpers.
-Ridden by Bernd Osterkamp, the young mare showed an impressive round in the final of the Oldenburg Championship, as she did in the qualifier.
-Oreo by Ogano x Lordanos from the successful breeding of Siegfried Rempe from Garrel secured the reserve victory in the championship.
+Jova OLD by Ogano - Balou du Rouet became the celebrated OS champion mare in 2020 under the name Only You.
+Athletic, chic, always relaxed and powerful at the jump, rated 9.0 in free jumping and predestined for top-level show jumping, was the verdict at the mare show.
+In 2021, Jova OLD became Oldenburg Champion of 4-year-old show jumpers.
+Under Bernd Osterkamp, the young mare showed an impressive round in the final of the Oldenburg Championship, as she had already done in the qualifying competition.
+Oreo OLD by Ogano - Lordanos from the successful breeding programme of Siegfried Rempe from Garrel secured the reserve victory in the championship.
 Oreo OLD already attracted attention as a foal.
 He became foal champion at the 9th Lemwerder Foal Championships.
-Egbert Schep from the Netherlands commented on the winner at that time as "quite modern, blood marked, a top model".
+Egbert Schep from the Netherlands commented on the winner at the time as ‘very modern, full of spirit, a top model’.
+He is now placed at S* level.

 In 2017, Ogano was named the main premium winner of the Oldenburg-International Verband because of his particularly good first crop and his own performance.